Skip to main content

 We're a startup — can we afford security governance this early? +

-Over a third of technology companies have lost a deal because they could not meet customer security requirements or demonstrate adequate certifications.
-The cost of a security programme is not an expense — it is revenue enablement.
-Every enterprise deal that requires a completed security questionnaire, ISO 27001 evidence, or SOC 2 attestation is a deal you cannot win without governance in place.
-Our programmes start at $1,750 per month — less than the margin on a single enterprise contract.
+Over a third of technology companies have lost a deal because they couldn't meet customer security requirements or demonstrate adequate certifications.
+The cost of security leadership isn't an expense — it's revenue enablement.
+Every enterprise deal that requires a completed security questionnaire, ISO 27001 evidence, or SOC 2 attestation is a deal you can't win without the groundwork in place.
+Support starts from $1,750 a month — less than the margin on a single enterprise contract.

-Our engineering team handles security — why do we need a vCISO? +
+Our engineering team handles security — why do we need external security leadership? +

 Your engineers build secure products.
-But product security is not the same as organisational security governance.
-When an enterprise customer sends a 200-question security questionnaire, they are asking about policies, risk management, vendor oversight, incident response, and compliance — not your code review process.
-A vCISO programme builds the governance layer that sits above your engineering team and speaks the language your customers expect.
+But product security isn't the same as company-wide security oversight.
+When an enterprise customer sends a 200-question security questionnaire, they're asking about policies, risk decisions, vendor management, incident response, and compliance — not your code review process.
+External support builds the layer that sits above your engineering team and speaks the language your customers expect.

 We haven't been breached — why invest now? +

-Over a third of technology companies have lost deals for lacking security certifications, and the NCSC's Minimum Cyber Security Standards are now published for GCISO-mandated agencies with other agencies able to adopt them too.
-Your customers are not waiting for you to be breached — they are evaluating your security position before they sign.
-Companies that build governance early access higher-value market segments.
-Companies that wait build it under pressure when a deal is on the line.
+Over a third of technology companies have lost deals for lacking security certifications, and the NCSC's Minimum Cyber Security Standards are now published for agencies under the Government Chief Information Security Officer mandate, with other agencies able to adopt them too.
+Your customers aren't waiting for you to be breached — they're evaluating your position before they sign.
+Companies that build the foundations early access higher-value market segments.
+Companies that wait end up building it under pressure when a deal is on the line.

 How quickly can we get ISO 27001 ready? +

 For a typical NZ small business technology company, 6 to 9 months from a standing start is realistic.
-We accelerate this by structuring your programme around ISO 27001 requirements from day one — so every policy, risk assessment, and control you implement counts toward certification.
-Many companies start demonstrating meaningful compliance to customers within the first quarter, well before formal certification.
+We accelerate it by structuring the work around ISO 27001 requirements from day one — so every policy, risk assessment, and control you put in place counts toward certification.
+Most companies start demonstrating meaningful compliance to customers within the first quarter, well before formal certification.